dixhuit/ansible-role-sketch/README.md

 Sketch plugins to install.

 - `repo` should contain the absolute URL to the plugin's public Git repository.
-- `dest` will be used to name the subdirectory that the plugin will be cloned into.
+- `dest` will is used to name the subdirectory that the plugin will be cloned into.

 ## Dependencies